 The graph above shows the first peak in new cases occurred on April 4, 2020.
 Notably, it shows a series of successive peaks that occurred following Phases 1 and 2 that relaxed restrictions.
 The all-time peak that occured on July 11, 2020 was almost 1200% higher than the first peak in April.

 The graph above represents the situation in early May, a day or so before Phase 1 relaxing restrictions was implemented.
 It shows that before the easing of restrictions, there was a negative growth rate following the first peak.
 If the restrictions could have been maintained for a few more weeks, that negative growth rate would have resulted in near-zero daily cases by early June.

-The above graph is actual daily cases as of July 31, 2020.
-It shows that, instead of waiting a few weeks for the daily cases to return to near-zero levels, restrictions were relaxed while the infection rate was still high.
-(Today, with infections rates reaching more than 10 times the first peak, it may not seem that 1,300 daily cases were a lot, but they were.)
+The above graph shows daily confirmed cases since the outbreak of coronavirus through August 31, 2020.
+It shows that instead of waiting a few weeks for the daily cases to return to near-zero levels, restrictions were relaxed while the infection rate was still high.

 On June 25, 2020, there was another major revision of the IHME model.
 The model now makes multiple projections based on three different scenarios.